jonasmoons/data-driven-learning/README.md

-## What is on Learn and what is on GitHub?
+## What is on Canvas and what is on GitHub?
 * On GitHub: example Notebooks, slides, extra material, exercises (in slides), public data sets for exercises
-* On Learn: student manual, final assignments, overview of content per week, slides (duplicate), non-public data sets, uploading exercises
+* On Learn: student manual, assignments, overview of content per week, non-public data sets

 ## Table of contents
 * [Essentials](#essentials)